Motorcyclist dies in morning crash near Isle

 The Minnesota State Patrol reported a 1992 Harley Davidson street bike was traveling west on Highway 27 when it went off the curve to the right and rolled.
 The crash occurred shortly after 7 a.m. near 45th Avenue.

-The driver of the motorcycle was dead at the scene.
-The identity of the driver has not yet been released.
+The driver of the motorcycle, identified as John G. Troyer, 61, St. Paul, was dead at the scene.